pologovaa/eclipse-wiki/Getting-Started-with-EM-Starter-Kit.md

     _Default values in the Debugger tab for JTAG via OpenOCD_

-    Select **EM Starter Kit v2.x** or **EM Starter Kit v1.x** as development system depending on your EM SK version.
+    Select **EM Starter Kit v2.x** or **EM Starter Kit v1.x** as development system depending on your EM Starter Kit version.

     The **COM Ports** picklist at **Terminal** tab shows the value for Digilent USB Serial Port from the Windows registry.
 You can modify the value as